abnerxch/love-my-movies/README.md

 docker-compose up

 ```
+You can see the app working in your favourite browser on [https://lovemymovies-abner.herokuapp.com/](https://lovemymovies-abner.herokuapp.com/)

 # The Movie Database API
 We are going to use The Movie Database API 3 [TMDd](https://www.themoviedb.org/) to retrieve our initial data.